lukaszsobieraj/prototype/README.md

 In config service 'superadmin.user.dashboard.config' the second argument '%user.config.parameters%' is a name of parameters block.
 In tags block route param is a name of route defined in superadmin.yml file.

-Pamaters block and all structure is usefull when call in twig like below:
+Pamaters block and all structure is useful when call it  in twig like below:
 ```
 href={{ path(routeservice.getRouteName(config,'view'), buttonRouteParams)}}
 ```
-There are other second posibiltiy to define a correct route wihtout parameters block.
+There is other second possibility to define a correct route without parameters block.
 If calling in twig looks like below:
 ```
 href={{path(routePrefix~'_view',{"id":record.id, "containerName": "container", "actionId": "default",  "entityName": "callcenter"})}}
 ```
-prepare services like descirbed at point no.3.
+prepare services as description at point no.3.